voedger/voedger-docs/concepts/vsql.md

 ## Alterability

-VSQL does not use the `ALTER` statement and the `CREATE` word.
+VSQL does not use the `ALTER TABLE` statement.
 Instead, schema updates are made directly to the `TABLE` description.
 During deployment new schemas applied automatically and seamlessly, with zero downtime.
 Consider an example of schema evolution.

 MyTable, version 1:
 ```sql